-Energy storage is one of the key technologies that will decarbonise our electricity grid and energy systems.
+Energy storage is one of the key technologies that will decarbonize our electricity grid and energy systems.
 There is growing interest among utilities, end-users, grid operators and regulators to implement battery energy storage systems.
-The attractiveness of storage is fuelled by a variety of benefits that range from improving reliability and resilience, to integrating with low-carbon generation sources, to ensuring a more flexible and robust power grid that can better accommodate unplanned outages and integrate more distributed renewable energy resources.
+The attractiveness of storage is fueled by a variety of benefits that range from improving reliability and resilience, to integrating with low-carbon generation sources, to ensuring a more flexible and robust power grid that can better accommodate unplanned outages and integrate more distributed renewable energy resources.

-There are quite a number of commercially available storage technologies, but the current dominating technology is Li-Ion batteries.
+There are quite a number of commercially available storage technologies, but the currently dominating technology is Li-Ion batteries.
 Even with the predicted cost reduction of this storage technology, Li-Ion may still not be a cost-effective solution for many stationary energy storage use cases.

 What if these batteries could be repurposed to yield a cost-effective, more environmentally sustainable solution?

-Centrica Business Solutions is committed to innovation and paving a pathway towards building net-zero future energy systems.
+Centrica Business Solutions is committed to innovation and paving a pathway toward building net-zero future energy systems.
 In addition to our world-leading distributed energy solutions that enable our customers to balance the economics and environmental challenges of business sustainability, we also collaborate with prestigious associations, industry leaders and external research entities across the globe for longer-term innovation.

 One example is our partnership with NREL, the national laboratory for the U.S. Department of Energy and its Office of Energy Efficiency and Renewable Energy.

 In 2019, Centrica Business Solutions announced a partnership with NREL to study the integration of several energy storage technologies to solve challenges around the lack of flexibility and sustainability around single-use battery types.
 Research was conducted at NREL's Energy Systems Integration Facility (ESIF), where innovative technologies are developed to tackle major challenges facing our energy systems.